CartoDB/web-sdk/docs/guides/03-interactivity-popups.md

     <script nomodule="" src="https://libs.cartocdn.com/airship-components/v2.4.0/airship/airship.js"></script>
 ```

 The `addTo` method in the Layer object and the `setPopupHover`and `setPopupClick` are [async](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions.
-To be sure that we get the desired results when calling these methods, it is safer to called them using the `await` statement, inside another function defined as `async`.
+To be sure that you get the desired results when calling these methods, it is safer to called them using the `await` statement, inside another function defined as `async`.

 ```js
 async function initialize()